iVP-GmbH/iVP-gitbook/home/ivp-planning/advanced-tools/virtual-cameras.md

 ![](../../../.gitbook/assets/iVP\_virtual\_cameras\_camera\_panel\_add\_camera.jpg)

-The new camera will now appear in the machine list panel and is ready for setup.
+The new camera will now appear in the hierarchy panel and is ready for setup.

 ![](../../../.gitbook/assets/iVP\_virtual\_cameras\_machine\_list\_panel.jpg)